The Sony a7rII restored my faith in photography 🙂

 I’ve written an extensive article regarding the battery life of the Sony a7rII: http://photochirp.com/information/sony-a7rii-camera-battery-and-gps-solution/.
 It is a huge subject to cover and I would suggest reading it and drawing your own conclusions.
 The too long, didn’t read version: the battery life can be greatly extended by using a cheap USB power bank and for those where this is an option, I suggest carrying a couple of batteries.

 As a side note, the Sony a7rII comes with a tool that lets you fix a cable to the camera.
 The instruction manual says it’s for HDMI and while this is true, it doesn’t mention that it also clamps power cords.
-This is great news as far as I am concerned.
+This is great.

 The above is taken from a Canon 5D mk III manual, here you can see that the Canon battery weighs twice at much, it’s almost twice the capacity and its live view performance is actually less than the Sony.
 If you’re a landscape photographer that uses live view a lot, mirrorless will give you a better battery life.
 I wouldn’t suggest using the viewfinder for landscape photography on a DSLR because the focus is inaccurate, plus it can be annoying when mounted to a tripod.

 As you can see, its power consumption is considerably less than a DSLR.
-The DSLR has a longer battery life in general because it’s not constantly displaying information to a monitor; however, when it uses electricity, it uses a lot (it has an extra autofocus sensor and most DSLRs have extra processors too).
+The DSLR has a longer battery life in general because it’s not constantly displaying information to a monitor; however, when it uses electricity, it uses a lot (it has an extra autofocus sensor and most DSLRs have extra processors too.)
 This means that if you were able to attach a solar panel directly to the camera, like you can with a Sony, it would not benefit you in the same way as the wattage is too high.
-You can read about attaching a solar panel to the Sony a7rII in a separate review I did of the Solar Paper: http://photochirp.com/reviews/solar-paper-lightweight-usb-solar-panel/.
+You can read more about attaching a solar panel to the Sony a7rII in a separate review I did of the Solar Paper: http://photochirp.com/reviews/solar-paper-lightweight-usb-solar-panel/.
+But to clarify, when you plug in the solar panel via USB to the camera, if the sun stops shining, the camera will use its own battery.
+If the sun shines again, the camera will use more of that instead i.e. the camera won’t suddenly switch off.
+It is not quite like a smartphone as you cannot charge the battery and power the camera at the same time i.e. you have to switch off the camera to charge it.
+You can leave the camera turned on and it will use the solar panel though, it just won’t charge it while it’s on.

 Stabilisation is not something that I find absolutely essential all of the time, but if you are cold and shaking, it is extremely useful.
 It is also great for taking simple videos too.
 Stabilisation isn’t just useful for steadying the camera during the exposure, but it helps to steady you when framing the shot.
 At first, I believed I might have preferred an even smaller and lighter camera to in body image stabilisation but it is very, very nice.
 The camera balances nicely with the prime lenses I own.

-Wi-fi is extremely useful for uploading photographs to a phone when you’re travelling.
+WiFi is extremely useful for uploading JPG photographs to a phone when you’re travelling.
 It’s not implemented that well due to the software, but Canon’s native alternative is ridiculously expensive.
-The phone app allows me to tag the photographs using the phone’s GPS–the main use for this is with taking JPG travel photographs.
+The phone app allows you to tag the photographs using the phone’s GPS.
 It’s extremely easy to upload a photograph to flickr, but I would like to see an Instagram app.
+I tend to transfer RAW photographs using USB-OTG on my phone.
+This is pretty simple, you get an SD card reader, plug it into the phone, and copy the files to said phone.
+If there was an Instagram app, I’d probably use WiFi a bit more.

 The Sony a7rII lacks GPS and subsequently you cannot geotag photographs with the Sony a7rII alone.
 GPS units built into cameras are pointless as they eat batteries and the sensors are inaccurate and annoying as you have to wait for them to find a satellite.
 Sometimes I think simplicity benefits a product–Sony already struggle with menu systems.
 A much better alternative if you have lightroom is to use a GPS watch and merge the log file with the photograph.
 If you’re taking a JPG and need the GPS coordinates immediately, then the phone can be used.
 A hot shoe GPS accessory might be nice for some people and perhaps Sony would consider it in the future, but to be honest I don’t see anyone complaining once they have tried the Garmin Fenix 3 Sapphire or the Garmin Fenix 5x.